-AACC and AWMH Foundation believe this is a uniquely positioned effort that will:
+AACC and AWMH believe this is a uniquely positioned effort that will:

 - Provide support of relevant job skill training for community college students.